This article will be a weekly statistical review of all NFL teams during the 2023 season.

 For more statistics, snap counts and PFF grades from the 2023 NFL season, check out PFF Premium Stats.

-The following chart shows how well teams have played in terms of expected points added per play.
+The following chart shows how well NFL teams have played this season in terms of expected points added per play.
 To improve predictive power, high-leverage plays such as turnovers and goal-line plays are down-weighted a bit.
 Additionally, the team strengths account for opponents faced.
+Recent performance counts more toward the estimated team strength than performance earlier in the season.

 We will also separate the teams by rushing and passing efficiency.
 The following chart shows rushing efficiency: